ClouDesire/docusaurus/docs/syndication.md

 These invoices will be used only while generating balance reports at the end of the month.

-## Auto-Login

-It is great to enable your customers to **auto-login** to your application without providing any credentials.

-For instance, it means that your customers will not need to remember credentails for Cloudesire platform AND your product.
-Also, you will not need to provide end-user instructions to your customers to login for the first time to your application.
-Long story short, you can provide your customer a smooth and simple user experience.

-To achieve this goal, we strongly suggest to add an **authorization token** to the endpoint to access the application.
-In this way, you can recognize customers and enable automatical log-in to your application.

-If you follow this flow, you do not need to specify user credentials into end-user instructions.

 ## Recap for Publishing

 Before publishing your application into the marketplace, please make sure that these requirements are satisfied: